 Microbiota & Fertility

-Since the birth of the first IVF baby in 1978, we've made remarkable progress in fertility treatments over the past 45 years.
-Many couples now turn to IVF clinics for assistance in conceiving.
-While these treatments prove successful in numerous cases, approximately 10% of women undergoing IVF face recurrent implantation failures (RIF).
-This condition is defined by the inability to achieve a clinical pregnancy after the transfer of at least four high-quality embryos in a woman under 40.
+Since the birth of the first IVF baby in 1978, fertility treatments have advanced tremendously.
+Today, countless couples find hope through IVF.
+But success is not always guaranteed.
+Around 10% of women undergoing IVF experience recurrent implantation failure (RIF)—a condition defined as the inability to achieve pregnancy despite the transfer of multiple high-quality embryos in women under 40.

 “Research studies indicate that an unfavorable composition of the microbiota in the vagina and uterus may be linked to reduced fertility, an increased risk of miscarriage, and a higher likelihood of premature birth.
 The bacterial flora in the vagina and uterus plays a crucial role in the survival of sperm, the attachment of the fertilized egg to the uterine lining, and in protecting the fetal membranes, the baby, and the placenta from ascending infections.”